Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 1. In the credential store of your service, replace the old access token with the new one.

 1. Test that your service account can access the Qumulo Core REST API.

+1. Confirm that there is nothing else relying on the old access token by disabling it first.
+If this causes any disruptions then you can re-enable it while you resolve the issue.

 1. To delete the old access token, use the `qq auth_delete_access_token` command.